 Advert for the German translation of Švejk.

-Despite the literary influences mentioned at the start of this page, The Good Soldier Švejk draws far more on Hašek's own life and varied experiences than on Cervantes or Rabelais.
+Despite the literary influences mentioned at the start of this page, The Good Soldier Švejk draws much more on Hašek's own life and varied experiences than on Cervantes or Rabelais.
 German writer Kurt Tucholsky (a.k.a.
-Ignaz Wrobel) enthused: in the whole world of literature, I know of no novel comparable to this one. Švejk's route to the front line is described in detail and largely corresponds to Hašek's own journey to the battlefield in Galicia in early July 1915.
+Ignaz Wrobel) enthused: In the whole world of literature, I know of no novel comparable to this one. Švejk's route to the front line is described in detail and largely corresponds to Hašek's own journey to the battlefield in Galicia in early July 1915.
 Several characters and situations are borrowed directly from his surroundings and experiences.
 Although the characters in The Good Soldier Švejk are often caricatures that never fully match their real-life counterparts, they remain recognisable, down to biographical details.
 Although the novel is fiction, it can, to some extent, be read as a historical document.
 Hašek's diverse background and extensive knowledge are evident throughout the novel.
-He provides detailed descriptions of drinking binges, the Catechism, meal preparation, historical events, stays in lunatic asylums, religious rituals, and dog breeding—most of it based on his own experiences.
+He provides detailed descriptions of drinking binges, the Catechism, meal preparation, historical events, stays in asylums, religious rituals and dog breeding—most of it based on his own experiences.

 What was not written